 While HUD is prepared to spend more than \$20 million to meet the permanent housing needs of former foster youth who are homeless or at risk of homelessness, child welfare agencies have been slow to embrace this program.
-Consequently, and quite unnecessarily, more than 25% of former foster youth experience homelessness.
-The ranks of homeless former foster youth will grow in the face of this national disaster.
-The U.S. Children's Bureau simply must begin to support FYI with the same sense of urgency and vigor demonstrated by Dr. Carson, the HUD leadership team, regional administrators, and career staff.
-In fact, Dr. Carson designated the HUD Region IX Administrator, Christopher M. Patterson, a former ward of the state, Job Corp participant, and child welfare professional as the national lead on FYI.
-Regional Administrator Patterson is active on social media, speaks with foster youth regularly to seek their input on the program, and has traveled all over the US to ensure that PHAs and PCWAs nationwide are aware of this vital and readily available resources for his brothers and sisters in care.
-Child welfare professionals nationwide must adopt this same level of commitment to FYI.
+Consequently, and quite unnecessarily, more than 25% of former foster youth experience homelessness each year.
+The ranks of homeless former foster youth are already beginning to grow in the face of this national disaster.
+The U.S. Children's Bureau must embrace FYI with the same sense of urgency and vigor demonstrated by Sec.
+Carson, the HUD leadership team, regional administrators, and career staff.
+In fact, Dr. Carson designated the HUD Region IX Administrator, Christopher Patterson, a former ward of the state, Job Corp participant, and child welfare professional as the national lead on FYI.
+Regional Administrator Patterson is active on social media, speaks directly with foster youth regularly to seek their input on the program, and has traveled all over the US ensuring that PHAs and PCWAs nationwide are aware of this vital and readily available resources for his brothers and sisters in care.
+Child welfare professionals simply must adopt this same level of seriousness in raising awareness about FYI.
 Moreover, the field must take more seriously the directives given to them by this Caucus over the years to ensure the economic self-sufficiency and housing stability of children who reach adulthood alone in foster care.